 With that said, at time this city can be a costly experience, from food and accommodation to luxurious activities and sightseeing.
 Many visitors opt for the IAmsterdam card offered for a flat rate that includes public transport, entrance to many attractions and a few fun discounts.
 I tried to use my 72-hour card to the fullest: so, was it worth the price?

-Hands down this was the best aspect of the card.
+Hands down this was the best aspect of the card, plus you can play mobile games such as 10x10bet while on the trip.
 Yes, you can buy GVB cards on the trams and at stations, but the convenience of having this sorted ahead of time was priceless.
 I did have to purchase a ticket to get from the airport to city center, but after that my IAmsterdam card was used everywhere.
 Not only did I use the easy-to navigate trams and metro often, it kept me from ordering Ubers and taxis so I could splash the transport budget elsewhere.
 The map included with the card came in handy there too, but signs are conveniently displayed and people are super friendly, happy to help if you look lost.

 Discount at Reypenaer Dutch Cheese Shop

 Dutch cuisine isn’t known for its excellence or versatility, sadly.
 But I will say, they know how to make damn good cheese.
 The best aged cheese comes from the Reypenaer cheese shop, which boasts a little storefront marked by blue awnings.
 They ship their cheese all over the world and it comes in about a half-dozen varieties.

 To get the real deal, book a ticket for the one-hour cheese tasting in the basement of the shop.
 It’s an hour of fascinating information paired with that fun Dutch humor.
 If the owner is in a good mood, he might break out the whiskey and regal you with cheese-making stories over the past three decades.